 According to Veselnitskaya, when asked about the law, Trump Jr. responds: “Looking ahead, if we come to power, we can return to [the Magnitsky Act] and think what to do about it.’’
 He adds, “I understand our side may have messed up, but it’ll take a long time to get to the bottom of it.”
 He also asks for financial documents showing improper actions by the Clinton campaign.
 Trump Jr. later said adoptions were the main topic of the meeting.

 At least eight people attend this meeting, including two other Russian associates.
 Since the meeting was first reported, reports have surfaced that Veselnitskaya may have been working on behalf of the Kremlin at that time.

 June 14-15: The Washington Post reveals the DNC had been hacked; the DNC and CrowdStrike point to Russian involvement and Trump dismissed the reports.

-June 19:offers to go to MFA meetings in Russia on behalf of the campaign; requests permission to travel to Russia.
+June 19: Papadopoulos offers to go to MFA meetings in Russia on behalf of the campaign; Page requests permission to travel to Russia.